-On July 16, 2024, we entered into that certain Common Stock Purchase Agreement ("White Lion Purchase Agreement") with White Lion Capital, LLC, a Nevada limited liability company ("White Lion"), and a related Registration Rights Agreement (the "RRA").
-Pursuant to the White Lion Purchase Agreement, we have the right, but not the obligation, to require White Lion to purchase, from time to time, up to \$10,000,000 of newly issued shares of Common Stock, subject to certain limitations and conditions set forth in the White Lion Purchase Agreement.
+On July 16, 2024, we entered into that certain Common Stock Purchase Agreement, as amended by Amendment No. 1 dated July 24, 2024 (as amended, "White Lion Purchase Agreement") with White Lion and a related Registration Rights Agreement.
+Pursuant to the White Lion Purchase Agreement, we have the right, but not the obligation, to require White Lion to purchase, from time to time, up to \$30.0 million of newly issued shares of common stock, subject to certain limitations and conditions set forth in the White Lion Purchase Agreement.
+See "The White Lion Transaction" for further information relating to the White Lion Purchase Agreement and the related RRA.